David Sarnoff Professor of Management of Technology

-Scott Stern is the School of Management Distinguished Professor and Chair of the Technological Innovation, Entrepreneurship, and Strategic Management Group at the MIT Sloan School of Management.
+Scott Stern is the David Sarnoff Professor of Management of Technology and Chair of the Technological Innovation, Entrepreneurship, and Strategic Management Group at the MIT Sloan School of Management.

 Stern explores how innovation—the production and distribution of “ideas”—differs from more traditional economic goods, and the implications of these differences for entrepreneurship, business strategy, and public policy.
 His research in the economics of innovation and entrepreneurship focuses on the drivers of commercialization strategy for technology entrepreneurs, the determinants of R&D productivity in both the public and private sector, and the role of incentives and organizational design on the process of innovation.

 He works widely with both companies and governments in understanding the drivers and consequences of innovation and entrepreneurship, and has worked extensively in understanding the role of innovation and entrepreneurship in competitiveness and regional economic performance.

 Stern started his career at MIT, where he worked from 1995 to 2001.
 Before returning to MIT in 2009, he held positions as a professor at the Kellogg School of Management and as a Senior Fellow at the Brookings Institution.
 Stern is the director of the Innovation Policy Working Group at the National Bureau of Economic Research.
 In 2005, he was awarded the Kauffman Prize Medal for Distinguished Research in Entrepreneurship.

 Stern holds a BA in economics from New York University and a PhD in economics from Stanford University.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.

 Fax: (617) 253-2660